napari/resources/README.md

 ```

 svgs (and pngs if requested and inkscape is installed) for each logo combinations will be created and dumped in `generated`.

-You can select only specific combinatiosn by passing the relevant options to the script (check out the `-h` for details).
+By passing the names of specific templates, variants and themes via the relevant options, you can also generate only a subset of the possible combinations.
+Check out the `-h` for details.